Spot2fish Privacy Policy

 What are my opt-out rights?

-You can stop all collection of information by the Application easily by uninstalling the Application.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
-You can also request to opt-out via email, at mascioapps@gmail.com
+You can stop all collection of information by the Application by deleting your account or, on mobile, uninstalling the Application.
+You can also request to opt-out via email at mascioapps@gmail.com.

 We collect your email address in order to: